dgc-network/Learning-Digitalcoin-from-the-Command-Line/17_5_Accessing_Digitalcoind_with_Rust.md

 b0eda3517e6fac69e58ae315d7fe7a1981e3a858996cc1e3135618cac9b79d1a
 ```

-## Summary: Accessing Bitcoind with Rust
+## Summary: Accessing Digitalcoind with Rust

 `bitcoincore-rpc` is a simple and robust crate that will allow you to interact with Digitalcoin RPC using Rust.
 However, as of this writing it has fallen behind Digitalcoin Core, which might cause some issues with usage.

 ## What's Next?

-Learn more about "Talking to Digitalcoin in Other Languages" in [17.6: Accessing Digitalcoin with Swift](17_6_Accessing_Bitcoind_with_Swift.md).
+Learn more about "Talking to Digitalcoin in Other Languages" in [17.6: Accessing Digitalcoin with Swift](17_6_Accessing_Digitalcoind_with_Swift.md).